sinsukehlab/NOTE-test/NOTE.md

 > This breaks the syntax.
 > [!NOTE]<br>This is a one-liner note.

-> This won't be shown.
+> This breaks the syntax.
 >> [!NOTE]
 >> This is a note.

-> This won't be shown.
+> This breaks the syntax.
 >> [!NOTE]<br>This is a one-liner note.

-> This won't be shown.
+> This breaks the syntax.
 >
 >> [!NOTE]
 >> This is a note.

-> This won't be shown.
+> This breaks the syntax.
 >
 >> [!NOTE]<br>This is a one-liner note.

-> This won't be shown.
+> This breaks the syntax.
 >>
 >> [!NOTE]
 >> This is a note.

-> This won't be shown.
+> This breaks the syntax.
 >>
 >> [!NOTE]<br>This is a one-liner note.